Blosc/caterva-scipy21/caterva_workshop.md

 In addition, Caterva also introduces a new level of partitioning.
 Within each chunk, the data is repartitioned into smaller multidimensional sets called blocks.

-In this way, Caterva can read blocks individually (and also in parallel) instead of chunks, which improves slices extraction by decompressing only the blocks containing the slice instead of the whole chunks.
+In this way, Caterva can read blocks individually (and also in parallel) instead of whole chunks, which improves slices extraction by decompressing only those blocks containing the slice.

 +++ {"slideshow": {"slide_type": "slide"}}